sleepingeight/arb/README.md

 # arb

 A high-performance C++ system for real-time cryptocurrency arbitrage across multiple exchanges.
-The system monitors orderbook data from multiple exchanges and identifies profitable trading opportunities based on price differentials.
+The system monitors orderbook data from multiple exchanges and identifies profitable trading opportunities based on price differentials, and detects potential arbitrage oppurtunities in sub-milliseconds latency.

 ## Features